typst/typst/docs/src/reference/types.md

 ### year()

-Returns the year of the date.
+Returns the year of the datetime, if it exists.
+Otherwise, it returns `none`.

-- returns: integer
+- returns: integer or none

 ### month()

-Returns the month of the date.
+Returns the month of the datetime, if it exists.
+Otherwise, it returns `none`.

 - returns: integer

 ### day()

-Returns the day of the date.
+Returns the day of the datetime, if it exists.
+Otherwise, it returns `none`.

+- returns: integer

+### hour()

+Returns the hour of the datetime, if it exists.
+Otherwise, it returns `none`.

+- returns: integer

+### minute()

+Returns the minute of the datetime, if it exists.
+Otherwise, it returns `none`.

+- returns: integer

+### second()

+Returns the second of the datetime, if it exists.
+Otherwise, it returns `none`.

 - returns: integer